 - 7.1.
 Data trends and patterns reflect a positive year of certification.
-A broad analysis would indicate that candidates have performed better, or as well as, in previous years.
-Pass rates are in line with, or above, previous sessions in most subjects.
-The proportion of 'A' grade awards appears to have risen in many subjects. - 7.2.
-Overall Improvements could be attributed to:- - SQA adjustments to course content and assessment requirements for a range of qualifications - removal of high stakes final exams and the resulting opportunity to fail - assessments developed to reflect individual school and learner context - positive learner engagement with the assessment and moderation process - robust and high-quality teacher engagement with the assessment and moderation process
+A further update will provided once SQA statistical data is available.
+However, an initial analysis would indicate that candidates have performed better, or as well as, in previous years.
+Overall pass rates have increased at Nat 5, Higher, and Advanced Higher and are in line with, or above, previous sessions in most subjects.
+The proportion of 'A' grade awards achieved by pupils has risen in most subjects. - 7.2.
+Overall Improvements could be attributed to: - SQA adjustments to course content and assessment requirements for a range of qualifications. - Removal of one off high stakes final exams. - Assessments developed to reflect individual school and learner context. - Positive learner engagement with the assessment and moderation process. - Robust and high-quality teacher engagement with the assessment and moderation process.